 Why is a Testnet important?

-Can users participate in a Testnet?
+Can users join a Testnet?

 What happens when a project transitions from Testnet to Mainnet?